Alana Graduated from College!

 housing, to her classes on campus, and to her jobs.
 On an average day for her, she would walk tens of thousands of steps!

 I knew Alana was smart at an early age.
 She was walking by 7 months, and was talking well enough to carry on conversations when she was a toddler.
 She always loved when we would read to her, which we did every night.
-When we read to her, we would make our voices change for each character that is speaking, and give the proper emphasis on the words to convey the intended emotion.
-As she was learning to read we would have her read some of the simple Dr. Suess, then harder things as time went on.
+When we read stories to her, we would make our voices change for each character that is speaking, and give the proper emphasis on the words to convey the intended emotion.
+As she was learning to read we would have her read some of the simple Dr. Seuss, then harder things as time went on.
 To this day, she still loves reading.
 When I hear her reading to her younger brother I love to hear her make her voice change for each character that is speaking, and give the proper emphasis on the words to convey the intended emotion.
 She really makes a story come to life.

 All that time she was taking in every word, and working it out in her head … at the age of 3 or 4!